karimsoft/Starbucks_Capstone/README.md

     time (int) - time in hours since start of test (the data begins at time t = 0) value - (dict) - either an offer ID or transaction amount depending on the record

+## Table of Contents:

+    Introduction:
+        Data Viewing & Exploration
+        Data Cleaning
+    EDA Visualization
+    Data Preprcessing
+    Data Modeling

+## Introduction

+ ### Data Cleaning
+ ### Data Preprcessing

+    Drop records with missing
+    Extract data from columns containing iterable data types (i.e. lists and dictionaries) into new columns Map ID hash strings to integers
+    Recast columns to appropriate data types

+ ### Data Modeling

+    After pre-processing the dataset and after visualization the next part is to make a model that figure out whether the customer complet to offer or not.

+    Here I used different types of models that will predict whether the customer complet to offer or not.

+    To make a model we will split the data into  training and testing data.

+    Target is the event predict complet offer or not and most offer type in 20018 year

 The *data* folder contains the 3 datasets provided by Udacity.

 The *Starbucks_Capstone_notebook.ipynb* is where all the analysis is.